Wainfleet railway station

-The station is now owned by Network Rail and managed by East Midlands Railway who provide all rail services.
+Wainfleet railway station serves the town of Wainfleet All Saints in Lincolnshire, England.
+It is a stop on the Poacher Line between Skegness and Grantham; it is located 5 mi west of Skegness.
+The station is owned by Network Rail and managed by East Midlands Railway, which provides all rail services.

-The station is unstaffed and offers limited facilities other than two shelters, bicycle storage, timetables and modern 'Help Points'.
-The full range of tickets for travel are purchased from the guard on the train at no extra cost, there are no retail facilities at this station.

 History

 The station was opened by the Wainfleet and Firsby Railway for passenger traffic on 24 October 1871.
 The passenger service was extended from Wainfleet to Skegness on 28 July 1873.

-On 23 June 1881 there was an accident on a service from Skegness to Nottingham.
-A carriage left the rails at Wainfleet which derailed the carriages behind it which resulted in injuries to several passengers including one with a broken leg.
+On 23 June 1881, there was an accident on a service from Skegness to Nottingham.
+A carriage left the rails at Wainfleet, which derailed the carriages behind it, resulting in injuries to several passengers including one with a broken leg.

-From 1896 the Wainfleet and Firsby Railway was taken over by the Great Northern Railway.
+From 1896, the Wainfleet and Firsby Railway was taken over by the Great Northern Railway.

+The station has its own signal box at the east end of the platforms, which is next to the level crossing.